FAQ and Q&A

 What if I become a Practicing Nutrition Professional in the future?

 If you become a professional practitioner and would like access to the same tools and resources as other professionals: use of the diet sheets, clinical handouts, Practitioner Directory, and the Certified BioIndividual Nutrition Practitioner title, you can upgrade your Membership at any time.

 If I’m a Mother and a Nutrition Student, which program should I enroll in Nourishing Hope Moms or one of the Practitioner study group programs.

 Nutrition students (that are also moms) can enroll in either program.
 In part, it depends on if and when you plan to work with clients.
 You can always participate in the Nourishing Hope MOMs course and add on the professional upgrade in the future.
 Others, who are close to completion and know they want to practice as soon as they finish their primary nutrition certification, may prefer signing up for the upgrade right away.

-As a Nourishing Hope Mom in this course, can I expect Julie Matthews to give personalized recommendations for my child?
+As a Nourishing Hope Mom, can I expect Julie Matthews to give personalized recommendations for my child?

 No. Personalized nutrition consultation requires a full nutrition intake and series of consultations, which you can learn about here.